ARCA Menards Series: Composite car bodies

 A composite-body Ford Fusion driven by Ty Majeski in 2016.

-On November 4, 2014, at the SEMA Show in Las Vegas, NASCAR president Mike Helton unveiled a new body style for the K&N Pro Series East and West that would also be eligible for use in ARCA competition, based on the Sprint Cup Series Gen 6 models of the Chevrolet SS, Ford Fusion, and Toyota Camry (no Dodge option was offered due to a lack of factory support).
+On November 4, 2014, at the SEMA Show in Las Vegas, NASCAR president Mike Helton unveiled a new body style for the K&N Pro Series East and West that would also be eligible for use in ARCA competition, based on the Sprint Cup Series Gen 6 models of the Holden VF Commodore, Ford Fusion, and Toyota Camry (no Dodge option was offered due to a lack of factory support).
 The new body, developed with Five Star Race Car Bodies, is constructed of a composite laminate blend and designed with easily replaceable body panels, to reduce the costs of fabrication, and to eliminate on-track debris after accidents.
 The composite body is also significantly lighter than traditional steel bodies.
 The composite body debuted at preseason testing at Daytona, with the intent of approving it for tracks over a mile in length.

 The body style was made eligible in the 2015 ARCA season only on tracks one mile or shorter in length, with the traditional steel bodies running alongside.
 The composite bodies made their superspeedway debut at Pocono Raceway on June 3, 2016.
 In 2018, ARCA began to phase out the Steel bodies, mandating all composite bodies at Daytona and Talladega.
 They were then mandated for all tracks over 3/4 mi in 2019, and all tracks in 2020.
 The Gen-4 style bodies were allowed to compete in one final race at the 2020 General Tire 100 at the Daytona Road Course.
 In 2022, the Ford Fusion was replaced by the Ford Mustang, but was not widely adopted by Ford teams until 2023.
 The Ford Fusion body is still legal under ARCA rules as of 2024, however only smaller teams compete with them.